amaccarini/Modelica-PhD-course/_modules/week-01.md

 09:30-10:00
-: **Intro**{: .label .label-purple } **Overview of the course** : - Short presentation of instructors and participants : - Software installation
+: **Intro**{: .label .label-purple } **Overview of the course** : - Short presentation of instructors and participants : - Software installation and practical info
-: - Practical info

 10:00-10:15
 : **Free**{: .label .label-green } **Break**